Patient Safety

 Contrast

-Contrast enters the bloodstream and then enters certain types of tissues in the body, therefore highlighting the difference between normal and abnormal tissue (thus the name “contrast”).
-The contrast used for MRI and CT is different.
+After being injected, contrast enters the bloodstream and then enters certain types of tissue in the body.
+As it does so, it highlights the difference between normal and abnormal tissue (thus the name “contrast”).
+Contrast is not radioactive and is naturally removed from the body through the kidneys (urine) and liver (into the bowel).

-Infection control
+Infection Control

 Cape Radiology strictly adheres to the universal precautions for infection control.